 Solid Use Now

 Poor WiFi Range: There is just not a lot that can be said about this.
 The unit has a poor design on for it’s WiFi transmitter.
-You can increase the range a bit by purchasing a +6dbi gain antenna (which coincidentally it looks like the original uMIX devices had these) and who knows maybe Soundcraft will ultimately include them in the unit.
-But don’t expect to walk around beyond 60-75′ without being on the very edge of reception with a clear line of sight WITH the antennas.
+You can increase the range a bit by purchasing a +6dbi gain antenna (which coincidentally it looks like the original uMIX devices had these) or an external router.
+I opted for a very inexpensive but high range 802.11g router.
+In almost all cases I can walk most of a venue’s site with access to my device(s).

 Author Biography: Lou Paris of Paris Creative